zzgnb/Automated-Pruning/README.md

 ```bash
 pip install torch-pruning
 ```
 The detail can be found in https://github.com/VainF/Torch-Pruning.
+By the way, Torch-Pruning is not that compatible and intelligent and there is need to implement Pruner for specific network layers such as grouped linear layers for DF2, named `GLinearPruner` in `prune_utils.py`.

 ### Pruning for DF2
 The enter point is `pruning.py` and `prune_utils.py` is the corresponding dependency package.You may change the arguments with detailed explanation in `pruning.py`.